25 Enterprise Social Media Platforms/Companies To Be Aware Of

 In conclusion, this list will expand and contract as conditions continue to evolve.
 Though some of the platforms/companies are not pure play, they all are contributing to the conversation, in what can only be construed as rhe dawning and evolution of a new digital phenomenon.
 Did I miss any in your opinion?
 What are your thoughts on the list?
 Are some better than others?

-24 Responses to “25 Enterprise Social Media Platforms/Companies To Be Aware Of”
+24 thoughts on “25 Enterprise Social Media Platforms/Companies To Be Aware Of

 Thanks,